clusterlink-net/clusterlink/website/content/en/docs/main/getting-started/developers.md

 ### Tests in CICD

 All pull requests undergo automated testing before being merged.
 This includes, for example, linting, end-to-end tests and DCO validation.
-Logs in CICD default to `info` lavel, and can be increased to `debug` by setting environment variable `DEBUG=1`.
+Logs in CICD default to `info` level, and can be increased to `debug` by setting environment variable `DEBUG=1`.
 You can also enable debug logging from the UI when re-running a CICD job, by selecting "enable debug logging".